Industrial Light & Magic: Notable employees and clients

 Adam Savage, Grant Imahara and Tory Belleci of MythBusters fame have all worked at ILM.

-Industrial Light & Magic is also famous for their commercial work.
-Their clients include Energizer, Benson & Hedges, Apple, Nike, Coca-Cola, Pepsi, Budweiser, McDonald's, Nickelodeon and other companies.
+ILM is also famous for their commercial work.
+Their clients include Energizer, and Oldsmobile.
+They also animated Yoda for a series of 2012 commercials for Vodafone, which were broadcast in the UK.

 Actor Masi Oka worked on several major ILM productions as a programmer, including Revenge of the Sith, before joining the cast of the NBC show Heroes as Hiro Nakamura.

 American film director David Fincher worked at ILM for four years in the early 1980s.

 Film director Joe Johnston was a Visual effects artist and an Art Director.

-Film Director Mark A.Z.
+Film director Mark A.Z.
 Dippé was a Visual Effects animator who directed Spawn which was released in 1997.